FairportRobotics/MatchScoutingApp/README.md

 - Written in [Nuxt3.js](https://nuxt.com/) (Vue framework)
 - Styles by [Tailwind.css](https://tailwindcss.com/)
 - Backend is a Postgres DB in a personal [Supabase](https://supabase.com/) account.
-I'm not concerned with usag at this point as the free tier is quite generous.
+I'm not concerned with usage at this point as the free tier is quite generous.
 Additionally, I'm sure that whatever app we eventually write will use our Azure account.
 - Deployed and hosted by my personal [Netlify](https://www.netlify.com/) account.
 Again, I am not concerned as I know that whatever app we use will be hosted in Azure.
 - Schema and seed data managed by [Prisma](https://www.prisma.io/) as described below.
 - Navigate to https://benevolent-rolypoly-ae1a7c.netlify.app/ to execute the app.